raggedkarma/node-gtfs/README.md

     $ npm script download

 Re-run the download script whenever you need to refresh the database.

+If you want to test a local copy:

+    $ mongod
+    $ foreman start

 To finish deploying to Heroku:

-    # Make any changes and test your app
-    $ foreman start
     # Commit your changes
     $ git commit -m "Added auto-kitten detection"
     # Push changes to Heroku